 The things that typically decrease red blood cell production, causing anemia, include:

-- inadequate stimulation of red cell production by the hormone erythropoietin (secreted by the kidneys)
+- inadequate stimulation of red blood cell production by the hormone erythropoietin, which is produced by the kidneys

-- inadequate dietary intake of iron, B12, and folate
+- inadequate dietary intake of iron, vitamin B-12, or folate

 - fibrosis (scar tissue) within the bone marrow

-- hemolysis (rupture) of red cells (can occur with some medications or Rh incompatibility)
+- hemolysis, a rupture of red blood cells that can occur with some medications or Rh incompatibility

 - disorders of the liver and spleen

 Daily requirements for vitamins and iron vary according to sex and age.